UMM-CSci-3601-S17/digital-display-garden-iteration-4-dorfner-v2/Documentation/ServerConfiguration.md

 you should create a file by that name in `server/`.
 Note that this file is in `.gitignore` and thus won't be committed.

-There are currently three settings that should be configured.

 #### clientID